 Now that you have configured the process IDs.
-You have to list the processes on the basis of their username, terminal used, process state, parent process IDs, process IDs.
-For a better understanding, here is a snapshot for you.
+You have to list the processes on the basis of their username, terminal used, process state, parent process IDs, and process IDs.
+For a better understanding, here is a screenshot for you.

 Now, moving on!
 The next step is to use the killall commands as mentioned previously to kill the running processes.